If you have a sluggish or noisy garage door, taking a few minutes to lubricate it may be the quick fix you’re looking for.

 Your garage door opener has a trolley that runs along the top edge of the track.
 If you lubricate the bottom of the track, you’re spraying things that will never get touched.

-You should be spraying the TOP edge of the center track, which is what makes contact with the edges of the trolley as it moves along, pulling the door up.
+You should spray the TOP edge of the center track, which makes contact with the edges of the trolley as it moves along, pulling the door up.

 Clean (Don’t Lubricate) Your Garage Door Tracks

-A common misconception is that you need to lubricate your garage door’s track to help the rollers move up and down.
+A common misconception is that you must lubricate a garage door’s track to help the rollers move up and down.

 That’s actually doing more harm than good.